Upgrading a Paradise Installation

 7) The initial type of installation that was previously selected is pre-selected, so click “Next” to progress.

-8) Your initial choice to install or not tothe additional AASPI attributes for the Attribute Generator is presented by default, but you do have a choice to either add or remove the additional AASPI attributes by selected or de-selecting the checkbox.
+8) The choice to install or not to the additional AASPI attributes for the Attribute Generator is presented by default, and the chioce is given to either add or remove the additional AASPI attributes by selected or de-selecting the checkbox.
 Click “Next” to progress.

 9) Paradise is installed to the default locations inside the “Program Files” and “ProgramData” folders underneath a “GeophysicalInsights” folder.
 Click “Next” to progress.